 When you do have DOMS, Holland suggests avoiding trendy tips and treatments that claim to get it over with faster, like cryotherapy (unless you’re an athlete who needs to perform the next day!).
 You need to go through DOMS for your muscles to repair themselves, so let your body take the time it needs to do this.

 Try to resist the temptation to park on the couch, though.
-Keep moving with an active recovery session like yoga or light cardio, while avoiding doing another round of intense exercise for a few days.
+Keep moving with an active recovery session like some stretches for those aching muscles or light cardio, while avoiding doing another round of intense exercise for a few days.
 “Every hard session should be followed by at least one, if not two, recovery sessions,” says Holland.
 “Eighty percent of the time we want to go easy.
 Twenty percent of the time you want to go hard.”

 And yes, your workout is still worthwhile if it doesn’t make you sore.
 “A little bit of soreness is good, but what’s really more important is your frequency, and your safety,” says Coyle.
 Holland agrees: “Soreness is not an indication of whether or not your workout was meaningful.”